Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Quantization flow
 -----------------

-The first step in the workflow is to train a standard Keras model.
-This trained model is the starting point for the quantization stage.
+The first step in the workflow is to train a model.The trained model is the starting point for the quantization stage.
 Once it is established that the overall model configuration prior to quantization yields a satisfactory performance on the task, one can proceed with quantization.

+.. note:: For simplicity, the following leverages the Keras API to define a model, but QuantizeML
+          also comes with ONNX support, see the `PyTorch to Akida
+          <../examples/general/plot_8_global_pytorch_workflow.html#sphx-glr-examples-general-plot-8-global-pytorch-workflow-py>`__
+          or `off-the-shelf models
+          <../examples/quantization/plot_2_off_the_shelf_quantization.html#sphx-glr-examples-quantization-plot-2-off-the-shelf-quantization-py>`__
+          examples for more information.

 Let's take the `DS-CNN <../api_reference/akida_models_apis.html#ds-cnn>`__ model from our zoo that targets KWS task as an example: